0x62b/servant/README.md

 If you are in the HC slack you can test it in this channel: https://hackclub.enterprise.slack.com/archives/C09TRANKTB5

-(reviewer note: some commands only i have perms to use, but you can see them in action in the channel)

 Capture d'ecran:
 <img width="328" height="670" alt="image" src="https://github.com/user-attachments/assets/823a50e2-3400-4169-a210-dc4448856e33" />